-The phytoconstituents of Guggulu (Commiphora mukul) include Guggulusterone which has hypolipidemic & hypoglycemic activity.
+The phytoconstituents of Guggulu (Commiphora Mukul) include Guggulusterone which has hypolipidemic & hypoglycemic activity.
 In addition, the Cembranoids Control the gastrointestinal absorption of fat and cholesterol.
 8

 Effect of Shathavari in PCOS

-The balance and strength of the Menstrual system is regulated by the intake of Asparagus powder.
+The balance and strength of the Menstrual system are regulated by the intake of Asparagus powder.
 A clinical study was conducted for studying the effect of Satapushpa Shatavari powder (SSP) with or without Satapushpa Shatavari Grita (SSG) enema in managing the menstrual disturbances due to PCOS.

 The study found out that the participants reduced their ovarian volumes when compared with pretreated stages.
-Endometrial thickness and Hirsutism ratings were significantly improved and there was a significant reduction and signs and symptoms of PCOS.
+Endometrial thickness and Hirsutism ratings were significantly improved and there were a significant reduction and signs and symptoms of PCOS.
 3